hashicorp/vault/website/source/docs/configuration/storage/mysql.html.md

 - `password` `(string: <required)` – Specifies the MySQL password to connect to the database.

+### High Availability Parameters

+- `lock_table` `(string: "vault_lock")` – Specifies the name of the table to
+  use for storing high availability information.
+By default, this is the name of the `table` suffixed with `_lock`.
+If the table does not exist, Vault will attempt to create it.

 ## `mysql` Examples

 ### Custom Database and Table